ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 There are more general fine tuning parameters that could affect backups in more aspects:

-* Compression algorithm (`config.backup.compressionMethod`): affect backup size and computational resources used when creating and reading them.
+* Compression algorithm (`config.backup.compression`): affect backup size and computational resources used when creating and reading them.
 * Upload disk concurrency (`config.backup.uploadDiskConcurrency`): When reading from disk incresing the parallelism could speed up the operation but this depend really on the storage capacity to